Like most normal humans, I have a thing for meatballs.

 Obviously Italian meatballs, but also Greek meatballs, Laotian meatballs, German meatballs, etc, etc. Pretty much every culture that eats meat, which is almost all of them, has some sort of a meatball.
 Including the Japanese.

 This style of meatball, called niku dango, is damn good.
 It’s basically a teriyaki meatball, normally made with pork.
-I used venison instead, and it was every bit as tasty.
+I made these venison meatballs instead, and it was every bit as tasty.
 It’s a pretty simple meatball, made “Japanese” with the addition of ginger, green onion, coarse panko breadcrumbs and soy sauce in the mix.
 All by itself, it’s a nice meatball.

 The star of this show is the sauce, which is essentially a homemade teriyaki.
 Could you use store-bought teriyaki sauce?
 I suppose, but I haven’t tried it.